davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 }
 ```

-In the design system specification, all the patterns have their typography defined in terms of these style names.
+In the design system specification, all the patterns have their typography defined in terms of these typographical style names.
 Often a particular style name is used for more than one pattern.
 With this approach we can easily apply the correct typographical style to the pattern's CSS via the mixins, and at the same time, keep the design system highly maintainable.
 If a particular named style is updated, then a simple update to one `typeg` mixin will permeate to all parts of the system that use it.

+(N.B.
+These examples are taken from an early draft of the spec, and the final values used on the site may have changed, although the system defining them hasn't: indicating that it's working well!)

 ### Markup
 Compilation of the mustache templates with their json data files is handled by PatternLab, producing a user-friendly, to-some-extent-configurable [web view of the patterns](https://ui-patterns.elifesciences.org/).